AaronDemond/BankStats/README.md

 data is provided for each item in your bank, after you update by pressing "Update from bank".

-The basic workflow is as follows (TL;DR at the bottom):
+The basic workflow is as follows:

 - Open your bank (This is a requirement to sync items).
 - press the "Update from bank" button in the controls section of the sidebar panel.